philipszdavido/php-console-app-using-symfony/README.md

-# A PHP command-line application built using Symfony
+# A PHP command-line application built using Symfony and Symfony/Console

-This is a User Greetings console App built using PHP and Symfony/Console.
+This is a User Greetings console app built using PHP and Symfony/Console.

 ### Technologies
 - PHP